 The next lesson from the Iran framework deal is that it is important to know if your negotiating partner has the authority to make the deal.
 The P5 nations have been directly negotiating with Javad Zarif, the Iranian foreign minister.
 Under Iran’s government structure, ultimate power rests with the Supreme Leader, Ali Khameini.
 There is also a Guardian Council, which is made up of 12 people (6 clerics and 6 members elected by the Parliament).
 The President of Iran is typically a member of the Guardian Council.
 The Foreign Minister is fairly far down the authority ladder.
 Thus, it is reasonable to question whether Iran will honor its potential commitments under the framework agreement because of the questionable authority of the person who negotiated on Iran’s behalf.

 In the business world, such negotiating situations are not uncommon.
 The most common example is where a car buyer goes to the dealership, begins negotiating a deal, but only to be told that the salesman must consult with the sales manager.
 Many Americans learned about a Japanese style of negotiating where the Japanese negotiator wrought concession after concession out of the western business only to later inform the visiting business that the “real” negotiations would begin with the entry of the senior Japanese executive.
+Even here in the United States, there are plenty of organizations that require management, executive, or board approval for contracts.
+The lesson is to find out early if the person you are negotiating with has the power to make the final decision.
+If they are not, then it is important to get the other side’s decision-maker into the process as soon as possible.

 Lesson 3: Is the agreement enforceable?